captionpoint/captionpoint-plays/THE-LUCKIEST.md

 I mean that’s actually exactly what you.
 ---
 ## PETER:
-THIS IS TOO INTENSE A CONVERSATION TO HAVE WITH A STRANGER!
+THIS IS TOO INTENSE A CONVERSATION

-Pause…
 ---
+TO HAVE WITH A STRANGER!
+---
 ## PETER:
 Sorry I was just.
 ---
 ## LISSETTE:
 I’m not a stranger.
+---
 We’ve been talking for hours and hours.
 ---
 ## PETER:
 One hour.
+---
 We have been talking for exactly one hour.
 ---
 ## LISSETTE:
 Well it feels like many hours.
 ---
 ## PETER:
 Is that a criticism?
+---
 Are you not enjoying the conversation?
 ---
 ## LISSETTE:
 I am very much enjoying our conversation!
+---
 I am simply saying it feels like.
 ---
 ## PETER:
-Like you’ve been trapped with me for multiple hours talking about comas? did we even get on this topic?
+Like you’ve been trapped with me
-How
 ---
+for multiple hours talking about comas?
+---
+How did we even get on this topic?
+---
 ## LISSETTE:
 I actually don’t remember.
 ---
 ## PETER:
 I think it was wasn’t it wait.
-Wasn’t there somebody wasn’t somebody wasn’t it that woman the one who kept crying wasn’t she talking about oh wait didn’t she just fuck didn’t she put her cat to sleep was that it.
 ---
+Wasn’t there somebody wasn’t somebody
+---
+wasn’t it that woman
+---
+the one who kept crying
+---
+wasn’t she talking about
+---
+oh wait didn’t she
+---
+just fuck didn’t she put her
+---
+cat to sleep was that it.
+---
 ## LISSETTE:
-Oh…  Yeah I think that was it.
+Oh...
+Yeah I think that was it.
 ---
 ## PETER:
 Oh that’s so sad.
-It’s really sad.
 ---
 ## LISSETTE:
-Pause…
+It’s really sad.
 ---
 ## PETER:
 I mean not a big cat person but still.
 ---
 ## LISSETTE:
 Yeah no me neither.
 ---
 ## PETER:
 They’re so aloof.
 ---
 ## LISSETTE:
 Totally.
+---
 I don’t want my pet to be aloof.
 ---
 ## PETER:
 But still it’s still.
 ---
 ## LISSETTE:
 It’s so sad.
-Pause…
 ---
 ## PETER:
-Well…  That killed the conversation didn’t it.
+Well...
 ---
+That killed the conversation didn’t it.
+---
 ## LISSETTE:
 No pun intended…
 ---
 ## PETER:
 Oh pun definitely intended.
 ---
 ## LISSETTE:
 Oh no!
+---
 How do we get it back?
 ---
 ## PETER:
 I think we stop talking about death.

-LISETTE
-But we were talking about death before and it was going so well!
 ---
+## LISETTE:
+But we were talking about death
+---
+before and it was going so well!
+---
 ## PETER:
-I know but that was theoretical make believe death.
+I know but that was theoretical
 ---
+make believe death.
+---
 ## LISSETTE:
 Actually it was a coma.
+---
 I was in a coma on a soap opera in the 80’s.
 ---
 ## PETER:
 Right it wasn’t actual death.